 October 19, 2017

 Restrictions on speech and assembly intended to suppress student activism are nothing new at Ohio University.
 Much like the new indoor campus protest ban, administrators used to ban protest from most outdoor areas of campus.

-Just as current administrators have tried to use the fascist violence in Charlottesville to justify silencing nonviolent anti-fascist students at OU, past administrators tried to use a violent misogynist and homophobe’s desire to demonstrate on campus to justify silencing students resisting misogynistic and heterosexist campus violence.
+Likewise, just as current administrators have tried to use the fascist violence in Charlottesville to justify silencing nonviolent anti-fascist students at OU, past administrators tried to use a violent, misogynistic homophobe’s desire to demonstrate on campus to justify silencing students resisting misogynistic and heterosexist campus violence.

 Times and faces have changed, but the administration’s playbook remains the same.
 As today’s students and their allies fight to defeat OU’s current assault on the First Amendment, it is helpful to review past campus speech struggles in which students ultimately prevailed, and to more closely analyze the current protest ban.

 In February 2002, I joined with other OU students to organize a walkout in protest of administrators’ response to campus sexual assault and anti-LGBT hate crimes.
 During an eight-day stretch that January, three female students had reported being sexually assaulted, and one lesbian student had reported being jumped and beaten by multiple assailants as she walked home on campus from an LGBT dance party uptown.